 Determining what the property taxes will be on a piece of property is complicated and requires a series of steps.
 The Montana Department of Revenue is responsible for appraising - or valuing - property in the state to determine the market value.
 Each taxing jurisdiction – county, city, or school district – uses these values to calculate property taxes.

-The homestead exemption, set by the legislature, reduces the amount of the market value of residential property that will be subject to property taxes.
-The homestead exemption is applied to the market value to determine the taxable market value.
 A tax rate, set by the legislature, is applied to the taxable market value to determine the taxable value of the property.
 A mill levy is a tax rate per thousand dollars of taxable value of property.
 State and local mill levies are applied to the taxable value to determine the amount of property taxes owed.
 In total, the state imposes five different mill levies totaling 101 mills.
 In addition to the state mills, local cities and counties apply mill levies to the property within their jurisdiction to help fund local government operations.
 In 2014, an average of 560 mills were applied to all classes of property in the state.

 A tax rate, set by the legislature, is applied to the taxable market value to determine the taxable value of the property.